WGLab/DeepMod2/docs/Example.md

 # DeepMod2 Run Example

 This example shows how to use DeepMod2 to prediction 5mC methylation from FAST5 files.
+We will use sample dataset from https://github.com/WGLab/DeepMod2/releases/tag/v0.3.0.

 - [Methylation Calling from POD5 files with Dorado basecalling](Example.md#methylation-calling-from-pod5-files-with-dorado-basecalling)
    - [Reference Anchored Methylation Calling](Example.md#reference-anchored-methylation-calling)